sandyschumann/cogflexreplication/README.md

 # Does Cognitive Inflexibility Predict Violent Extremist Behaviour Intentions?
 A Registered Direct Replication Report of Zmigrod et al., 2019

 This is the code and data repository for the analysis of our registered direct replication of Study 1 of Zmigrod and colleagues' (2019) paper 'Cognitive Inflexibility Predicts Extremist Attitudes'.
+Supplementary Material is uploaded in the repository as well.

 ## Requirements

 The project uses R language.

 R dependencies:
-* R version
-* R packages:
+* R version: 3.6.2

-Commands to install and run the required R packages are included in the code.
+* R packages: Commands to install and run the required R packages are included in the respective analysis script.

 ## Content of the repository

 This repository includes the following scripts and directories.

-### Scripts
+### Analysis scripts

-- xyz
+- analysis_Step1
-This is the first script to be run to ...
+This is the first script to be run to describe the sample and identify how many participants failed the attention check.

 ### Directories